oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 Using `state` properly would prevent this attack.
 However, practice has shown that many OAuth clients do not use or check `state` properly.

-Therefore, authorization servers MUST take precautions against this threat.
+Therefore, authorization servers MUST mitigate this attack.

 Note that from the view of the authorization server, in the attack described above, a `code_verifier` parameter is received at the token endpoint although no